acchurch/my-academic-website/content/authors/admin/_index.md

   - course: Master of Arts (MA) in Sociology
     institution: University of Memphis
     year: 2019
-  - course: B.A. in Sociology
+  - course: B.A. in Sociology with minor in Biology
     institution: University of Memphis
     year: 2017